Maria Menado

-Maria Menado (born Liesbet Dotulong; 2 February 1932), also known as Liesje Mandagi, is a Sulawesi-born Malay actress, model, and producer who is known for her contributions to Malaysian cinema in the 1950s and 1960s.
+Maria Menado (born Liesbet Dotulong; 2 February 1932 – 30 April 2026), also known as Liesje Mandagi, was a Sulawesi-born Malay actress, model and producer who is known for her contributions to Singaporean-Malaysian cinema in the 1950s and 1960s.
 At the height of her fame she was voted “Malaya’s Most Beautiful” by Times Magazine and the “Best Dressed Woman in South East Asia” by publisher United Press International.
 In addition to acting, she also sang and went on to direct and produce films under her own production company, Maria Menado Productions.
-Menado is Minahasan and was born in Manado, Dutch East Indies (present Indonesia).
+Menado was Minahasan and was born in Manado, Dutch East Indies (present Indonesia).

 Life and career

 Maria Menado was born Liesbet Dotulong on 2 February 1932 at Tonsea Lama in North Tondano, Dutch East Indies, to Abdullah Dotulong.
 When she was seven years old, her parents died, and she was sent to live with her aunt and uncle in Makassar.
 They eventually moved to Jakarta to escape fighting between the Dutch and Indonesian nationalists.
 By the time Liesbet was seventeen, she was known locally for her beauty, and appeared as a fashion model in magazines and newspapers.
 In 1950, she travelled from Bandung to Singapore in a group led by Fifi Young, who held a kebaya fashion show there.

 While she was with her aunt and uncle in Malaysia, Liesbet became interested in the Maria Hertogh riots, which were occurring at the time.
 Maria Hertogh was a Dutch girl who was sent to live with a Malay Muslim family, and became the subject of a highly publicized custody battle which led to religious race riots in Singapore.
 Due to Liesbet's interest in the case, and her birthplace of Manado, Indonesia, she was dubbed "Maria of Manado" by friends.
 The name stuck, and for the rest of her career in films she was referred to as Maria Menado.

 After Maria's photos appeared in newspapers and magazines as a fashion model, her career as a film actress began in 1951.
 Shaw Brothers offered Maria the role of the leading lady alongside P. Ramlee in the film "Penghidupan".

 However, it was her role as a vampire in the film "Pontianak" that gave Maria fame in 1957.
 "Pontianak" was the first Malay horror film.
 The script for this film is a collaboration with her ex-husband, A. Razak Sheikh Mohamed.
 Maria supplied the vampire stories she had heard while in Indonesia and they weaved the film's plot together.